Alimia Islet in Halki

 The small island of Alimia close to Halki Dodecanese: Alimia (or Alimnia) is a small island of the Aegean Sea located between Rhodes and Halki.
 This island with a coastline of 21 km is presently uninhabited since the end of the Second World War.
-However, it has a long history that started from the antiquity and followed the route of the neighbouring island of Rhodes.
+However, it has a long history that started from the antiquity and followed the route of the neighboring island of Rhodes.

 In the ancient times, the island was called Evlimnia, a name that is related with the two natural bays on the eastern and the western side, Agios Georgios and Emporio, that provide safe shelters.
-In the Hellenistic times, Alimia was used as an anchorage and observatory for the Rodian fleet.
+In the Hellenistic times, Alimia was used as an anchorage and observatory for the Rhodian fleet.
 A tower was constructed that survives till today on the eastern side of the tallest peak of the island.
-Part of this Hellenistic tower was used for the construction of a Medieval Castle in 1475 by the Knights of Saint John, who had conquered Dodecanese that time.
+Part of this Hellenistic tower was used for the construction of a Medieval Castle in 1475 by the Knights of Saint John, who had conquered the Dodecanese that time.

 Excursion boats leave regularly the port of Nimporio in Halki and the port of Skala Kamirou in Rhodes to transfer tourists to Alminia, so that they enjoy a trek around the island and a relaxing swim in the crystal beaches.